AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/session-timeout-prompt.md

 ---
-title: Handling auto sign out issues in Experience Manager Guides
+title: Understanding the session timeouts in Experience Manager Guides
-description: Get to know the auto sign out issue in Experience Manager Guides and its resolution.
+description: Get to know about sessions timeouts in Experience Manager Guides.
 feature: Authoring, Publishing
 role: User